Chronic Myeloid Leukemia Treatment (PDQ®)–Health Professional Version

 • Grade 3 or 4 adverse events were experienced by 50.6% of patients who received asciminib and 60.5% of patients who received bosutinib.

 2. A phase I trial of asciminib included heavily pretreated patients who experienced resistance or unacceptable side effects after standard TKIs.
-Patients with a T315I mutation and those in whom ponatinib failed were included.[24][Level of evidence C3]
+Patients with a T315I variant and those in whom ponatinib failed were included.[24][Level of evidence C3]

 • Of 141 patients, 48% achieved an MMR by 12 months.